What is a pre-approved loan?

 5. You’ll be pre-approved or declined for the loan

-You’ll either be pre-approved or declined for the loan depending on the results of the soft credit check.
-Declined means that unfortunately, you won’t be able to take out the loan at that time.
+You’ll either be pre-approved, presented with an eligibility rating, or declined for the loan depending on the results of the soft credit check.
+If you're turned down, it might still be possible to get a loan with a different lender with different eligibility criteria.

-6. Decide whether to make a formal application
+6. Decide whether to make a full application

-If you’re happy with the terms of the loan, you can make a formal application.
-The lender will then run a hard search on your credit report and carry out fraud checks to make sure the information provided is accurate.
+If you’re happy with the terms of the loan, you can make a full application.
+The lender will then run a hard search on your credit report and check that the information you’ve provided is accurate.

 Can I be denied a loan after pre-approval?

-After being pre-approved on a loan, you can still be denied by the lender.
-This is because pre-approval is based on a soft credit check – essentially the lender is relying on you to provide accurate and up-to-date information.
+After being pre-approved on a loan, your full application can still be denied by the lender.
+This is because pre-approval is based on a soft credit check – the lender is relying on you to provide accurate and up-to-date information.

 How to get pre-approved for a loan

-If you’re struggling to get pre-approved for a loan, follow these four steps to maximise your chances of getting accepted:
+If you’re struggling to get pre-approved for a loan, follow these four steps to maximise your chances:

 1. Improve your credit score